 We will discuss a range of helpful strategies to get you on the road to recovery.
 Medication may be something your doctor discusses with you.
 If you are already on medication, please remember to bring it with you to hospital.

-Visitors are welcomed during lunch and dinner on weekdays and between 10.00am – 8.00pm on weekends.
+Visitors are welcomed between 3 pm to 8 pm on weekdays and between 10 am to 8 pm on weekends.
 You can check our specific times when you are admitted into hospital.
-Visitors are also welcomed to purchase a meal in the dining room if they wish to dine with you.
-Please let our staff know about any family members who may wish to dine with you so that their meal can also be prepared.
 We just ask that visitors respect visiting hours so that therapy time is not interrupted.
 Our focus is on getting you well and your family and friends will understand that.

 It’s totally OK if you want some down time and not to have visitors for a while, just let the staff know.

 If you change your mind about coming into hospital, please let a staff member know (e.g. nursing staff; your treating doctor; the intake officer).
 As we are a voluntary admissions hospital, it is your choice to leave if you do not want to stay.
 However, we will try our best to work out if there is anything that is upsetting you and understand what would make your stay more comfortable.
 If you decide to leave and we are concerned for your safety we have a responsibility to let someone know.

 If you can’t make it for a group, please let us know as soon as possible.
 You can call through to our friendly administration staff, who will put you through to a clinician to check in with you.
 If we are expecting you and you don’t arrive, a clinician will do their best to get in contact with you and make sure everything is ok, sometimes this might mean contacting a next of kin if we can’t get on to you.